Study Recruitment & Retention Resources

-Having trouble recruiting participants?Recruiting participants who are a good match for your study can be very challenging.
+Need help finding and recruiting participants?Recruiting participants who are a good match for your study can be very challenging.
 You’re not alone – a startling number of clinical studies at OHSU never enroll a single participant.
 In addition to traditional advertising and outreach through clinics, there are a variety of tools and resources that can help investigators identify potential participants.
 We have gathered documents, tools and information to help you as you plan and implement your study.

 It is important to assess the feasibility of a protocol prior to implementing it to ensure that it is successful.
 Here are some helpful tools to assist you in assessing the feasibility of your project: